 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In the same year it also upheld a complaint about the website for Mazda UK Ltd. The name Mazda UK was flanked on either side by an image of wings reminiscent of those in the Mazda Motors UK Ltd logo.
+The ASA also upheld a complaint about a website for Mazda UK Ltd, an independent company selling second-hand cars, in 2012.
+The name Mazda UK was flanked on either side by an image of wings reminiscent of those in Mazda Motors UK Ltd’s logo.
 Because there was no official connection between Mazda UK and Mazda Motors, the ASA concluded that the ad took unfair advantage of the reputation of Mazda Motors' trademark name, trademark logo and trade name (Mazda UK Ltd, 19 December 2012).

 More on